 I’m from New Jersey originally, but grew up in Southern California.
 I studied Fashion Merchandising at San Francisco State University, worked as a supervisor at Esprit in the early days of their catalog division and also in their children’s division for awhile.
 It was an awesome place to work!

 I was a “stay at home mom” for around 20 years until my youngest was driving and I realized I needed to GET A LIFE!
-To that end, I started working part time in the attendance office at a local high school…boy do I have some stories to tell…and took up the sport of rowing, both at the age of 47.
+To that end, I started working part time and took up the sport of rowing, both at the age of 47.
 I was married for 28 years to my college sweetheart…33 years together…before divorce changed the direction my life would take.

 I have two AMAZING kids who both recently married…so now I also have an amazing daughter-in-law and son in-law… that keep me grounded and inspired…I am proud of them everyday!
-My son and his wife live and work in NYC, where I try to visit often, and my daughter and her husband just moved back to California from the East coast and live less than 15 minutes from my home.
+They both recently had my first grandbabies and I am grateful for the gift of them.
+My son, his wife, and daughter live and work in NYC, where I try to visit often, and my daughter, her husband, and their daughter live less than 15 minutes from my home.

 I truly believe that life is what you make it….and I’m planning on making this next chapter as good as the ones before.
 It’s never too late to start anew.

 You cannot direct the wind, but you can adjust the sails!